 When you’re selling your own home, it can be nerve wracking to watch buyers walk through your property.
 How can you tell if they’re just checking it out to satisfy their curiosity or if they are serious enough to make an offer?
+What are the signs a house showing went well?
 This post will explain seven things to watch for that indicate a buyer is highly interested in your home.

 If you notice a potential buyer’s eyes moving around the room as they stand still, that’s a good sign!
 They may be imagining how they’d place their furniture.

 Serious prospects tend to gravitate toward the kitchen because it’s typically considered one of the most important rooms in the house.
 A second visit to the kitchen or extended time spent in the space can be a good sign.

 3. Pay Attention to Body Language

 If you have a couple touring your property, chances are they’ve discussed exactly what they’re looking for at great length.
 If you notice them standing close together and see that their expressions appear to be positive, there’s a good chance they’re both excited about your space.

 4. Get Excited If They Talk About Furniture Placement

 House hunters who really like a space will often begin to talk about where to place things in their future home, like the Christmas tree or dog bed.
 Listen for these conversations to spot interested buyers.